qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 \

-After activating |mActionToggleEditing| :sup:`Toggle editing` mode for a layer, you will find a capture feature icon in the :menuselection:`Edit` menu depending on the layer type (point, line or polygon).
+After activating |mActionToggleEditing| :sup:`Toggle editing` mode for a layer, you will find an add feature icon in the :menuselection:`Edit` menu depending on the layer type (point, line or polygon).

 ----